Locations:

 Can you prevent breast pain?

 Since cyclic breast pain is a regular part of your menstrual cycle, you can’t exactly prevent it.
-But there are certain lifestyle changes you can make to ensure that your symptoms won’t be as bad, and to help prevent noncyclic breast pain, which include:
+But there are certain lifestyle changes you can make to ensure that your symptoms won’t be as bad.
+This could include wearing a supportive bra, reducing caffeine intake and quitting smoking.

 Outlook / Prognosis